-After the transformation, you move the application to the cloud, which helps you to provision resources quickly and increase cost efficiency by using autoscaling and therefore not overprovisioning.
+After the improvement, you move the application to the cloud, which helps you to provision resources quickly and increase cost efficiency by using autoscaling and therefore not overprovisioning.

-For transform and move to work well, consider making certain investments in on-premises infrastructure and tooling, such as setting up a local Docker registry and provisioning Kubernetes clusters to containerize applications.
+For improve and move to work well, consider making certain investments in on-premises infrastructure and tooling, such as setting up a local Docker registry and provisioning Kubernetes clusters to containerize applications.

 Rip and replace

 Rip and replace refers to removing a system and replacing it.
 In some cases, trying to evolve an existing system and code base might not be cost effective or even possible.
 Requirements might have changed substantially, or the existing application might be based on a software or hardware stack that is not fit for future investments.
 In such cases, a better approach might be to replace the system, which might mean either purchasing a new solution or developing a modern and cloud-native application from scratch.

 Each of the three migration approaches has certain strengths and weaknesses.
 A key advantage of following a hybrid and multi-cloud strategy is that it is not necessary to settle on a single approach.
 Instead, you can decide which approach works best for each workload.

 Choose lift and shift if any of the following is true of the workloads:

 - They have a relatively small number of dependencies on their environment.